nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [ithands-on.com: Kubernetes 101 : Changing a Pod's label on the fly](https://www.ithands-on.com/2021/04/kubernetes-101-changing-pods-label-on.html)
 - [blog.newrelic.com: Kubernetes Fundamentals, Part 4: How to Organize Clusters](https://blog.newrelic.com/engineering/how-to-organize-kubernetes-clusters/)
 - [cast.ai: Kubernetes Labels: Expert Guide with 10 Best Practices](https://cast.ai/blog/kubernetes-labels-expert-guide-with-10-best-practices/) With Kubernetes labels, DevOps teams can troubleshoot issues faster, apply configuration changes en masse, and respond quickly to issues.
 Labels also give crucial insights into your costs, boosting your monitoring, allocation, and management capabilities.
 Following best practices when using labels helps you realize tremendous benefits from infrastructure visibility and efficient operations.
+- [==itnext.io: Labels & Annotations in Kubernetes==](https://itnext.io/labels-and-annotations-in-kubernetes-234944b0f7ab) In Kubernetes, you can use labels to assign key-value pairs to any resources.
+Labels are ubiquitous and necessary to everyday operations such as creating services.
+However, how should you name and use those labels?

 #### Kubernetes Taints and Tolerations